ondine/docker.github.io/test.md

 ## Heading 2

 This is the highest heading included in the right-nav.
-To include more heading levels, set `toc_min: 1` in the page-s front-matter.
+To include more heading levels, set `toc_min: 1` in the page-s (page's) front-matter.
 You can go all the way to 6, but if `toc_min` is geater than `toc_max` then no headings will show.

 ### Heading 3